plone/training/viewlets_1.rst

         In this example, :samp:`ISocial(self.context)` does return the context directly.
 It is still good to use this idiom for two reasons:

           #.
-It makes it clear, that we only want to use the ISocial aspect of the object
+It makes it clear that we only want to use the ISocial aspect of the object
           #.
 If we decide to use a factory, for example to store our attributes in an annotation, we would `not` get back our context, but the adapter.

         Therefore in this example you could simply write ``return self.context.lanyrd``.